foxtran/SLB4MPI/README.md

 call lb%clean()
 ```

-For `runtime` load balancer, default load balancer can be changed with `LBMPI_set_schedule` call in the following way:
+For `runtime` load balancer, default load balancer can be changed with `LBMPI_set_schedule` call in the following way before its initialization:
 ```fortran
 call LBMPI_set_schedule("guided")
 ```